 The Bureau of Cannabis Control (Bureau) is committed to protecting the public health, safety, and welfare of Californians.
 We understand the significant impact the ongoing global pandemic is having on our licensees, their employees, and customers.
 During these trying times, businesses, government agencies, and residents are having to adapt to new measures and precautions to prevent the spread of COVID-19.
 The Bureau recognizes the critical need to be flexible in confronting the virus.
 Pursuant to section 5038 of the Bureau's regulations, a licensee who is unable to comply with a licensing requirement due to the disaster may submit a relief request to the Bureau.
 Additional information and resources can be found below.

-On May 19, 2020, the Governor issued an executive order affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns identification cards for persons authorized to engage in the medical use of cannabis and their designated primary caregivers.
-The executive order, N-65-20, may be found here: Executive Order N-65-20.
-Under this order, MMICs that would otherwise have expired between March 4, 2020 and any day within 60 days from the date of the executive order shall remain valid for 60 days from the date of the order.
+On June 30, 2020, the Governor issued another executive order, Executive Order N-71-20, affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns identification cards for persons authorized to engage in the medical use of cannabis and their designated primary caregivers.
+The new executive order extends the timelines in Executive Order N-65-20 for an additional 60 days.
+Therefore, MMICs that would otherwise have expired between March 4, 2020 and any day within 120 days from May 19, 2020 remain valid for 120 days from May 19, 2020.

 Notice Regarding COVID-19 and the Operation of Commercial Cannabis Businesses